A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 Write $m_f=\sum m_i^f.$ By Proposition \ref{prop:planar_estimates}, the sum of $m_f$ over all faces $f$ of one color is less than $3m$, the bound for number of edges.
 The same proposition shows that $b$, the number of faces of one color, is at most $m$.

-Equation \ref{eq:triangulation_of_F}, together with Lemma \ref{lem:estimation_of_triangulations_of_sphere_with_holes} implies that
+Equation \eqref{eq:triangulation_of_F}, together with Lemma \ref{lem:estimation_of_triangulations_of_sphere_with_holes} implies that

-By \ref{eq:simplyfying_stuff}, the right hand side of \ref{eq:max} is bounded by
+By \eqref{eq:simplyfying_stuff}, the right hand side of \eqref{eq:max} is bounded by

 \begin{nn} We say that a connected component $C$ of $G$ is \emph{lonely} if it does not separate any two connected components of $G$.
-For a face $f$ of the graph $G$ and a connected embedded planar graph $T$, write $r^0_T(f)$ for the number of boundary components of $f$ which belong to a lonely connected component of $G$ isomorphic to $T.$ Write $r_T(f)$ for the number of boundary components of $f$ which belong to a connected component of $G$ isomorphic to $T,$ and $r^{\neq 0}_T(f) = r_T(f)-r^0_T(f).$ Define

-Let $T_i$ be the isomorphism type of a cycle of length $i$, let $T_{5,2}$ be the isomorphism type of two nested triangles that share a vertex, and let $T_{5,1}$ be the isomorphism type of two non-nested triangles that share a single vertex.
+For a face $f$ of the graph $G$ and a connected embedded planar graph $T$, write $r^0_T(f)$ for the number of boundary components of $f$ which belong to a lonely connected component of $G$ isomorphic to $T.$ Write $r_T(f)$ for the number of boundary components of $f$ which belong to a connected component of $G$ isomorphic to $T,$ and $r^{\neq 0}_T(f) = r_T(f)-r^0_T(f).$ Let $T_i$ be the isomorphism type of a cycle of length $i$, let $T_{5,2}$ be the isomorphism type of two nested triangles that share a vertex, and let $T_{5,1}$ be the isomorphism type of two non-nested triangles that share a single vertex.
 Finally, let $T_{3,1}$ be the isomorphism type of two nested vertex-disjoint triangles. \end{nn}

 Note that renaming the isomorphic lonely components inside any face $f$ results in a graph that is isomorphic to $G$.
 We define $R(f):= \prod_{T\in \{T_3,T_4,T_{5,1}\}} r^0_T(f)!$ if $f$ is a white face, and $R(f):= \prod_{T\in \{T_3,T_4,T_{5,2},T_{3,1}\}} r^0_T(f)!$ if $f$ is a black face.
 We have